dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# EXCEL2XML: Convert a data source to XML
+# `excel2xml`: Convert a data source to XML
-dsp-tools assists you in converting a data source like CSV/XLSX to an XML file.
+dsp-tools assists you in converting a data source in CSV/XLS(X) format to an XML file.
 Unlike the other features of dsp-tools, this doesn't work via command line, but via helper methods that you can import into your own Python script.
-Because every data source is different, there is no single algorithm to convert them to XML.
-Every user has to deal with the specialties of his/her data source, but dsp-tool's helper methods can help a lot.
+Because every data source is different, there is no single algorithm to convert them to a DSP conform XML.
+Every user has to deal with the specialties of his/her data source, but `excel2xml`'s helper methods can help a lot.
 This document demonstrates how it works.

-## How to use the package excel2xml
+## How to use the module excel2xml
 At the end of this document, you find a sample Python script.
 In the following, it is commented and explained.

 ### General preparation